tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists.md

 He snatched up his dentures and popped them back into his mouth because I could understand what he said next, “close your eyes”.

-I looked over to the boy who was now gone then I looked back to the closet and the old man was standing in front of me, the clothes slid out of the way, the barrel of a rifle pointed at my face.
-It was a split second, but I’m almost positive he was wearing the same green jacket Emma Reid had tried to slash off of herself.
+I looked over to the boy, he was gone.
+When I turned back, the old man was standing right in front of me.
+The hanging clothes slid aside on their own, and the barrel of a rifle leveled with my face.

+It was a split second, but I swear he was wearing the same green jacket Emma had tried to slash off herself.
 Then just like that, he fired the gun, I saw the spark of the barrel and heard the crack of the chamber right before I closed my eyes tight.
+I felt something hot and sharp tear across my cheek.

 I was still screaming when I opened my eyes back up.
-The old man no longer in front of me.
-The little boy gone.
-The terror I had just experienced suddenly didn’t exist.
-It was like it never happened.
+The room was suddenly empty, the old man was gone.
+The silence was so complete it felt unreal.
+For a moment, I thought maybe it hadn’t happened.

+Then I felt it: a warm trickle sliding down my face.
+I touched my cheek.
+My fingertips came away red.
+Blood.
+My blood.

-But it did happen.
-It was proof that something beyond our world existed.
+This was proof.
+Proof that something beyond our world existed.
 And that jacket has something to do with it.

 I left and I didn’t drive home.
 I went back to the ER.
 I walked the halls to the storage room where the I last saw the jacket.
 But the jacket was gone.
 The bag it was in, empty.
 It must have moved I thought, it must have gone back to Emma’s room.